WalterNadalin/ParallelMatrixMultiplication/README.md

   in the main directory, it will produce the `multiplication.x` executable,
 - to **run** there is a bash scripts.
 It recquires 2 parameters:
   - the number $m$ of processes,
-  - the size $n$ of the square matrices.
+  - the size $n$ of the square matrices,

   The executable will generate two $n\times n$ matrices with random entries and multiply them.
 For example
   ```bash